 As an illustration of the libertarian anti-political ideal, consider Shakespeare’s Falstaff.
 He’s a Reason magazine reader, a sophisticated amoralist, anti-war and anti-patriotism.
 He is certainly not a rebel, however.
 The political commitments involved in becoming a rebel would be inconceivable for him.
 The rebel is Hotspur, who has the fighting spirit that Falstaff thoroughly rejects.
 As Harold Bloom writes, “Going to the battle, Hotspur cries out, ‘Doomsday is near, die all, die merrily,’ while Falstaff, on the battlefield, says, ‘Give me life.’”

 In fact, Falstaff is a friend of the state, and deploys his wit against rebellion.
-The rebel Earl of Worcester comes to negotiate; King Henry IV asks why he has taken up arms against the King; the Earl says he didn’t want war.
+The rebel Earl of Worcester comes to negotiate; King Henry IV asks why he has taken up arms against the King.
+The Earl responds that he didn’t want war.
 Henry asks “You have not sought it!
 How comes it, then?”
 Falstaff says “Rebellion lay in his way, and he found it.”
 Clearly, he instinctively sides with the crown and his dear friend Prince Hal.
 In his rationalism, he gently pokes fun at reverence for the throne, but the throne can do without reverence and be justified instead on the grounds of Hobbesian rationalism.